fmagrini/seislib/docs/source/index.rst

-.. seislib documentation master file, created by sphinx-quickstart on Sun Jan 23 20:58:00 2022.
+..
+SeisLib documentation master file, created by sphinx-quickstart on Wed Feb 23 14:38:12 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.